RubixML/ML/docs/regressors/extra-tree-regressor.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Regressors/ExtraTreeRegressor.php">Source</a></span>

 # Extra Tree Regressor
-An *Extremely Randomized* Regression Tree, these trees differ from standard [Regression Trees](regression-tree.md) in that they choose a split drawn from a random set determined by the max features parameter, rather than searching the entire column for the best split.
-Due to their added randomness, Extra Trees are faster to build and their predictions have higher variance than a regular decision tree.
+An *Extremely Randomized* Regression Tree.
+These trees differ from standard [Regression Trees](regression-tree.md) in that they choose a split drawn completely at random, rather than searching the entire column for the best split.
+Due to random splitting, Extra Trees are faster to build and their predictions have higher variance than a regular decision tree.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Persistable](../persistable.md)